-20+ best online marketplaces in Germany
+Best 24 online marketplaces in Germany 2026, reviewed

 The e-commerce market in Germany is the second-largest in Europe and 6th in the world.
 That is why you should get to know the biggest e-commerce marketplaces in this country.
 You don’t have to join them immediately.
 Just start by observing the activities of the largest in the industry.
 You can learn a lot in this way.